enseadaio/enseada/README.md

 However, it needs a few native libraries to build the executable, in particular libclang and LLVM.
 On Debian they can be installed with `apt install build-essential llvm-dev libclang-dev`.
 These libraries are not needed to run the executable.

-You need a nightly build of the Rust compiler and standard library to build the binary.
+You need a stable build of the Rust compiler and standard library to build the binary.
 You can install one using [rustup](https://rustup.rs).

 Standard `cargo` commands work perfectly fine.
 For example, `cargo run` will compile and start the server.